boudenoodt/Coursera_Getting_Cleaning_data_project/codebook.md

 ### Explaining the selection of variables in the tidy dataset

-From the original dataset  we kept only the variables/columns that had  a mean value and a standard deviation ("std" or "mean") a defined in the "features_info.txt" file  saying:
+From the original dataset  we kept only the variables/columns that had  a mean value and a standard deviation ("std" and "mean") as defined in the "features_info.txt" file  saying:
 >* The set of variables that were estimated from these signals are: mean() std()

 >* this means that variable names with "mean" somewhere in the middle (f.ex ...meanFreq...) are eliminated.